chijioke-ibekwe/raven/README.md

 In Laravel, crafting notification classes can often feel repetitive (and WET), especially in projects that rely heavily on notifications.
 Meet Raven – the solution that simplifies the process of sending notifications through multiple channels in Laravel, allowing you to focus on your peculiar business logic.
-Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, as well as database/in-app notifications.
-Stay tuned, as support for SMS notifications will be integrated in the near future.
+Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, SMS notifications through Vonage, as well as database/in-app notifications.

 ## 🏁 Getting Started <a name = "getting_started"></a>